yenngoc1809/cosine-similarity-c-images/README.md

 ## 🚀 Future Work

-* Improve **cosine similarity**-based detection for better accuracy.
+* Add support for PNG and other formats.
-* Add CLI arguments for input/output paths.
+* Allow custom threshold values.
-* Batch process multiple images.
+* Implement similarity metrics (e.g., cosine similarity) for more advanced comparisons.

 ---